Skip to main content

 Example

 This example will create three entities: two HBA Port entities and one Host entity.
 Note the order in which entity specifications appear: the Host entity appears first in the file.
 But the Host entity depends on the two HBA Port entities.
 That is okay.
-IPM will read and parse the entire file before figuring out which entities need to be created in what order.
+IO will read and parse the entire file before figuring out which entities need to be created in what order.

 {